epic-kitchens/epic-kitchens-download-scripts/README.md

 Errata files will be overwritten.
 Once you download the correct version of these files, they will be safely skipped in following runs.

+## Download speed

+Download speed might be (very) slow depending on the region.

+In such case we recommend using Academic Torrents instead of this script.
+You can find [EPIC-KITCHENS-55 here](https://academictorrents.com/details/d08f4591d1865bbe3436d1eb25ed55aae8b8f043) and [EPIC-KITCHENS-100 here](https://academictorrents.com/details/cc2d9afabcbbe33686d2ecd9844b534e3a899f4b).